Weird Tales: Popular Fiction Publishing

 The Depression also hit the Hall Printing Company, which Henneberger had been hoping would take over the debt from Cornelius; Robert Eastman, the owner of Hall, at one point was unable to meet payroll.
-Eastman died in 1934, and with him went Henneberger's plans for recovering control of Weird Tales.
+Eastman died in 1932, and with him went Henneberger's plans for recovering control of Weird Tales.
 The magazine advertised in the early science fiction pulps, usually highlighting one of the more science-fictional stories.
-Often the advertised story was by Edmond Hamilton, who was popular in the sf magazines.
+Often the advertised story was by Edmond Hamilton, who was popular in the science fiction magazines.
 Wright also sold hardcovers of books by some of his more popular authors, such as Kline, in the pages of Weird Tales.
 Although the magazine was never greatly profitable, Wright was paid well.
 Robert Weinberg, author of a history of Weird Tales, records a rumor that Wright was unpaid for much of his work on the magazine, but according to E. Hoffmann Price, a close friend of Wright's who occasionally read manuscripts for him, Weird Tales was paying Wright about $600 a month in 1927.